 Corrections in equity markets are common.
 There were six of 10% or more in the bull run from 2009-2019 and 5% corrections are a much more regular occurrence - last year was the exception with only a single 5% drawdown in the US.
-We expect a more normal market environment this year - the market roller-coaster will be more Alton Towers than Peppa Pig World.
+We expect a more normal market environment this year - the market roller-coaster will be more Alton Towers than Peppa Pig World as the last few weeks have shown.